manfredcalvo/n8n-nodes-ai-agent-mlflow/README.md

 Access n8n at [http://localhost:5678](http://localhost:5678)

-> **Note:** All configuration (credentials and experiment selection) is done through the n8n UI.
-No environment variables are needed!
+> **Note:** MLflow logging is **optional**.
+You can use this node as a standard AI Agent without MLflow, or enable MLflow tracing with a simple checkbox in the node settings.

 ---